delph-in/pydelphin/docs/guides/itsdb.rst

   a general term for both skeletons and profiles

-For this tutorial, it is assumed you've imported the :mod:`delphin.itsdb` module as follows:
+For this guide, it is assumed you've imported the :mod:`delphin.itsdb` module as follows:

 >>> from delphin import itsdb